AurelienCallens/Wave_forecast_assimilation_sup_material/README.md

 Same observations can be drawn for the other wave parameters.

-Tuning the hyperparameters yielded results only a few percents better.
-It is worth noting that the success of the assimilation method and bayesian optimization depends on the quantity of data used.
+Tuning the hyperparameters yielded results a few percents better.
+This step can make a significant difference in efficiency when dealing with larger dataset (see the article).
+It is also worth noting that the success of the assimilation method depends on the quantity of data used.
 The more data we have, the more efficient the assimilation will be.
-More details can be found in the article.